-19. Operating lease commitments
+19 Operating lease commitments

-At 31 August 2017 the total of the Academy Trust's future minimum lease payments under non-cancellable operating leases was:
+At 31 August 2018 the total of the Academy Trust's future minimum lease payments under non-cancellable operating leases was:

-2017 £000 2016 £000

-Amounts payable:
+Amounts payable: 2018 £000 2017 £000

-Within 1 year Between 1 and 5 years 38 52 6
+Within 1 year 47 38

+Between 1 and 5 years 113 -

+After more than 5 years 450 -

-Total 38 58
+Total 610 38

-20. Members' liability
+20 Members' liability

-Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding £Nil for the debts and liabilities contracted before he/she ceases to be a member.
+Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding \pounds Nil for the debts and liabilities contracted before he/she ceases to be a member.

-21. Related party transactions
+21 Related party transactions

-Owing to the nature of the academy's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trust has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the academy's financial regulations and normal procurement procedures.
+Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which Trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH and with the trust's financial regulations and normal procurement procedures relating to connected and related party transactions.